-A team made up of family members donated their time to For His Children in Carcelen and Latacunga, Ecuador, by painting the preschool classroom, serving meals to the nighttime dump workers at the Zambiza Dump, and playing with the children everywhere they went.
+A team made up of family members donated their time to help an ER partner in Carcelen and Latacunga, Ecuador, by painting the preschool classroom, serving meals to the nighttime dump workers at the Zambiza Dump, and playing with the children everywhere they went.

 Don’t Take our Word for It...See What Others Are Saying